HackoDev/maya-platform-frontend/.qoder/repowiki/en/content/Maya Logo Icon Component.md

 - [MayaLogoIcon.vue](file://src/components/icons/MayaLogoIcon.vue#L1-L28)

 ## SVG Structure Analysis
-The MayaLogoIcon component contains a detailed SVG structure that defines the visual appearance of the Maya Platform logo.
+The MayaLogoIcon component contains a detailed SVG structure that defines the visual appearance of the MayaWork logo.
 The SVG has a viewBox of "0 0 100 100" with dimensions of 100x100 pixels, providing a consistent coordinate system for the logo elements.

 The SVG structure consists of several key elements: